jasonrichdarmawan/angular-firebase-universal-poc/README.md

 TODO:
 - [ ] region-specific pre-rendered content.

-    Bad solution: Server Side Rendered HTML for everyone.
+    Bad solution: pre-rendered HTML for everyone.
     1. When a Googlebot visit `/experiences`, Angular will redirect it to `/experiences/:region`.
-The Googlebot will get a `Server Side Rendered HTML`.
+The Googlebot will get a `pre-rendered HTML`.
     2. When a user visit `/experiences`, Angular will redirect it to `/experiences/:region`.
-The user will get a `Server Side Rendered HTML`.
+The user will get a `pre-rendered HTML`.
+    3. The server periodically prerender the new experience i.e. every 5 minutes.

     disadvantage: what about the new experience?

     Good solution: Dynamic Rendering
     1. When a Googlebot visit `/experiences`, Angular will redirect it to `/experiences/:region`.
-The Googlebot will get a `Server Side Rendered HTML`.
+The Googlebot will get a `pre-rendered HTML`.
     2. When a user visit `/experiences`, Angular will redirect it to `/experiences/:region`.
 The user will get a `Client Side Rendered HTML`.
-    3. The server periodically prerender new experience i.e. every 5 minutes.
+    3. The server periodically prerender the new experience i.e. every 5 minutes.

 Command to run:
 ```